Teleborder/pivotal-github-autolink/README.md

 Pivotal GitHub Autolink
 =======================

-Automatically turns Pivotal references (like [Finishes #12345678]) into links to the appropriate Pivotal story.
+Automatically turns Pivotal references in comments and issue titles (like [Finishes #12345678]) into links to the appropriate Pivotal story.

 Installation
 ------------